Kareena calls voicing Black Widow for 'Marvel's Wastelanders Hindi dub 'a surreal experience' - www.lokmattimes.com

 Kareena calls voicing Black Widow for 'Marvel's Wastelanders Hindi dub 'a surreal experience'

-Mumbai, Nov 8 Expanding on the world of audiobooks for different storytelling, now after the Marvel character Hawkeye, ...
+Mumbai, Nov 8 Expanding on the world of audio podcasts for different storytelling, now after the Marvel character ...

-Mumbai, Nov 8 Expanding on the world of audiobooks for different storytelling, now after the Marvel character Hawkeye, Black Widow has got her own audiobook series titled 'Marvel's Wastelanders: Black Widow' in Hindi, dubbed by Bollywood star Kareena Kapoor.
+Mumbai, Nov 8 Expanding on the world of audio podcasts for different storytelling, now after the Marvel character Hawkeye, Black Widow has got her own audio podcast series titled ‘Marvel’s Wastelanders: Black Widow’ in Hindi dubbed by Bollywood star Kareena Kapoor

-Talking about her experience in getting to voice the iconic spy-assassin-superhero, Kareena called it surreal.
+Talking about her experience in getting to voice the iconic spy-assassin-superhero, Kareena called it a surreal experience.

 Elaborating on her experience, she said: “Breathing life into a character as iconic as Black Widow has been a surreal experience.
 Taking listeners on an action-packed journey in ‘Marvel's Black Widow’, using only my voice, has been a unique challenge.
 I hope that listeners are able to envision the story using their imagination and resonate with her unyielding spirit like I did.”